guillermo-moran/JailbreakQA-Mobile-App/README.md

 ##How it works

 How this works is almost too simple.
-JBQA (which runs on OSQA) has an RSS Feed (thekirbylover pointed that out).
+JBQA (which runs on OSQA) has an RSS Feed (@kirbylover4000 pointed that out).
 The XML is simply parsed and corresponding data is added to an array, which is in turn displayed on a table.

+##Compile Instructions
+Link it with MobileCoreServices, SystemConfiguration, and CFNetwork frameworks; also link with libz.dylib.
+Add the ASIHTTPRequest folder into the project, and then add all implementation (.m) files to the compile sources build phase with the compiler flag <b> "-fno-objc-arc" </b>
+Do all this, and you <i>should</i> be able to compile just fine.
+(Just ignore the incomplete implementation warning for ASIHTTPRequest).

 ##To-Do List